 Sepp Blatter didn’t seem to enjoy the climax of the 2012 Champions League Final very much.
-When asked to comment on the decisive penalty shoot-out that won the competition for Chelsea, Blatter could muster nothing more insightful than “tragic.”
-The FIFA President has an uncanny habit of never using a measured response when a simplistic overstatement is available, but a disregard for penalty shoot-outs as the best method of deciding deadlocked games is not solely the preserve of the most powerful man in world football.
+When asked to comment on the penalty shoot-out that decided the competition for Chelsea, Blatter could muster nothing more insightful than “tragic.”
+The now ex-FIFA President had an uncanny habit of never using a measured response when a simplistic overstatement was available, but a disregard for penalty shoot-outs as the best method of deciding deadlocked games is not solely the preserve of the most powerful bureaucrats in world football.
 Their perceived unfairness is aired as an issue after most high-profile shoot-outs and Blatter’s subsequent ramblings about how they compromise the spirit of the game is fairly typical of the criticism levelled against them.

-With such criticism comes the rhetorical questions asking, or suggesting, that there must be a better way to decide important games.
-But there’s a good reason shoot-outs are still going strong after 42 years as basically no one has actually come up with that better method yet.
-With no realistic or new alternatives on the table, the choice exists essentially between what we have now and what we had before – games decided on the toss of a coin.
+With such criticism comes the rhetorical questions asking whether there must be a better way to decide important games, but there’s a good reason shoot-outs are still going strong after 42 years – basically no-one has come up with a better method yet.
+With no realistic or new alternatives on the table, attention turns to what we had before penalties, back to a time when tied games were decided on the toss of a coin.

-When UEFA drew up its competition rules at the inception of the European Cup in 1955, the tossing of a coin – actually a two-sided disc to be precise – as a method to decide ties was imagined as a last resort, worst case outcome for when no standard method had succeeded in splitting teams.
-Back in those days there was no away-goals rule, so if the aggregate score was level after the home and away legs then a third match, a play-off, would be scheduled for a neutral ground instead.
+When UEFA drew up its competition rules at the inception of the European Cup in 1955, the tossing of a coin – or a two-sided disc to be precise – as a method to decide ties was imagined as a last resort, a worst case outcome for when no standard method had succeeded in splitting teams.
+Back in those days there was no away-goals rule, so if the aggregate score was level after the home and away legs then a third match would be scheduled at a neutral ground instead.
 The assumption was that playing a potential maximum of five hours of football should produce a natural winner in most ties.

-While play-offs were useful for averting the need for games to be decided by the toss of a coin, their existence brought other issues.
-Napoli’s Cup Winners’ Cup campaign in 1962/63 demonstrated the case in point.
+While play-offs were useful for averting the need for games to be decided by the toss of a coin, their existence brought other issues and Napoli’s Cup Winners’ Cup campaign from 1962-63 is a case in point.
 Each of their three ties against Bangor City, Újpest Dózsa and OFK Belgrade ended deadlocked after the home and away legs, so each needed a play-off to produce a winner.
-The Italians had to add London, Lausanne and Marseille to their extended travel schedule: an itinerary that was great for sight-seeing, poor for stamina and travel costs.
-It was probably a relief to finally exit the competition when they lost that third play-off to the Yugoslavs.
-With Napoli playing nine matches in seven countries over just three rounds the problem was apparent.
-Play-offs were becoming less and less economically viable for clubs and the disruption to the schedules they caused meant that they were increasingly at odds with UEFA’s goal of standardising fixture dates across European competition.
+The Italians had to add London, Lausanne and Marseille to their extended travel schedule: an itinerary that was great for sight-seeing but poor for stamina and travel costs.
+It was probably a relief to finally exit the competition when they lost their third play-off to the Yugoslavs.
+With Napoli playing nine matches in seven countries over just three rounds of the competition, the problem was apparent.
+Play-offs were becoming less and less economically viable for clubs and the disruption to the schedules they caused meant they were increasingly at odds with UEFA’s goal of standardising fixture dates across European competition.

 At the time the Inter-City Fairs Cup existed outside the auspices of UEFA and had its own committee, headed by Stanley Rous.
 It was this committee that pioneered the cancellation of the unloved play-off and introduced the away-goals rule to their competition.
 UEFA tentatively followed their lead and trialled the new format in the Cup Winners’ Cup – the European Cup would only follow suit a season later.

 The law of unintended consequences was apparent though.
-The away-goals rule immediately proved a useful and easy to understand introduction for producing clear-cut winners of ties level on aggregate.
+The away-goals rule immediately proved a useful and easy to understand tool for producing clear-cut winners of ties level on aggregate.
 All fine, but it wasn’t exactly unusual for teams to win 1-0 at home and lose 0-1 away, or indeed produce some other combination of mirrored scores.
-Such combinations were outside the remit of the new rule to settle, so now, without the play-off, teams only had three and a half hours of football, rather than five, to produce a winner.
+Such combinations were outside the remit of the new rule to settle, so now, without the play-off, teams only had three and a half hours of football rather than five to produce a winner.
 The new rules had only resolved part of the problem.
 The number of matches that went all the way to needing a coin-toss to decide them was reduced, but, for the ones that did then the coin-toss came into play earlier.
-Three ties in 1965/66 and four ties the season after needed the toss to decide them and this represented an undesirable upward trend.
+Three ties in the 1965-66 season and four ties the following year needed a toss to decide them which represented an undesirable upward trend.

-Whilst the 1967/68 season was better from a club perspective, the problem was demonstrated in the different dimension of the international arena.
+Whilst the 1967-68 season was better from a club perspective, the problem was demonstrated instead in the international arena.
 The European Nations Cup was a much smaller competition back in those days and the tournament element consisted of just two semi-finals, a third place match and the Final.
-The hosts Italy and the Soviet Union played out a goalless semi-final in Naples and with the Final scheduled to be played just 3 days later, it meant there was no scope to fit in a replay.
+The hosts Italy and the Soviet Union played out a goalless semi-final in Naples and with the Final scheduled to be played just 3 days later, there was no scope to fit in a replay.
 Without any other mechanism for deciding the game, the dreaded coin-toss had to be brought into play.
 The Soviet captain Shesternyov guessed wrongly and Italy went through to the Final in the most underwhelming manner.
 A few months later, Israel similarly lost an Olympic Quarter-Final match by the drawing of lots.
 That defeat encouraged one of their officials, Yosef Dagan, to formulate a plan for the penalty shoot-out that would be put forward to FIFA.
-A solution couldn’t come quickly enough: the following season saw five Fairs Cup ties settled with coin-tosses – the most yet of any single season of European club competition.
+A solution couldn’t come quickly enough: the following season saw five Fairs Cup ties settled with coin-tosses – the most yet in any single season.

-While this radical new method was summarily dismissed by some, for the majority it was considered something of a novelty and seemed to capture the imagination of the footballing public at large.
-The English media ran a number of pieces about penalty shoot-outs and how best to take them.
+While this radical new system was summarily dismissed by some, for the majority it was thought of as something of a novelty and seemed to capture the imagination of the footballing public at large.
+The British media ran a number of pieces about penalty shoot-outs and how best to take them.
 Television cameras in London filmed Eusébio taking ten penalties against England keeper Gordon Banks.
 The Portuguese legend scored nine of them with exactly the same technique for each kick – shooting low and hard to the same spot just inside the post.
-Q.P.R. midfielder Terry Venables had a career record of 17 successful kicks from 17 attempts and he wrote an article for The Daily Mirror explaining to their readership the secrets of the art of penalty taking.
+QPR midfielder Terry Venables had a career record of 17 successful kicks from 17 attempts and he wrote an article for The Daily Mirror explaining to their readership the secrets of the art of penalty taking.
 In his first game after the article was published, Venables took a penalty against Cardiff and missed it.

 To be successful in a penalty shoot-out a team needs nerve, skill and a bit of luck.
-To be successful in a coin-toss a team needed only luck.
+To be successful in a coin-toss a team needs only luck.
 The next time you hear someone complain about the injustices of a penalty shoot-out defeat, ask if they would prefer we went back to using the toss of a coin to decide winners of deadlocked matches instead.
-It is of course probably not worth your while putting this ad hoc survey to supporters of the English national team for whom, surely, any bizarre alternative would be preferable to the ongoing tyranny of penalties.
+It is of course probably not worth your while putting this ad hoc survey to supporters of the English national team for whom, surely, any off-the-wall alternative would be preferable to the ongoing tyranny of penalty shoot-out defeats.